TheMajesticBob-2-0/Stuff/edi-guide.md

 ## Food & Drinks
 For some bizzare reason Edinburgh (or Scotland in general?) is known for their heart attack inducing Deep Fried Mars Bars xD most Fish and Chips or Kebab places will advertise them.
 Do give it a go, it's surprisingly good :D
 ### [Miller & Carter Steakhouse](https://maps.app.goo.gl/LKotvdhby18RWdRr5?g_st=ac)
-Just next to [Rose St.][#rose-st\.].
+Just next to [Rose St.][#rose-street].
 Best steak I've ever had.
 Pricey but definitely worth it!
 Do ring the bell at the counter on your way out :D
 ### [The Sheep Heid Inn](https://maps.app.goo.gl/FSaBoEi2JKcVgCNz9)
-Near [Arthur's Seat](#arthur\'s-seat), possibly the oldest known pub in Edinburgh (at least there's been recordings of ***a pub*** in that place dating back to 14th century).
+Near [Arthur's Seat](#arthurs-seat), possibly the oldest known pub in Edinburgh (at least there's been recordings of ***a pub*** in that place dating back to 14th century).
 Queen Elisabeth II ate there once.
 ### [Brass Monkey](https://maps.app.goo.gl/gAgTyvHVxWb2N4wZ9?g_st=ac)
 Found on [Leith Walk](#leith-walk).
 Named after a saying "Cold enough to freeze the balls off a brass monkey".
 Nice atmosphere, used to be one of my favourite pubs when I lived near it
 ### [The Royal Yacht Britannia](https://maps.app.goo.gl/isHdKuGL1MBqjjzj6)